NickGallo29/CTCF-Training/trainingData/readme.md

 Use this data to train how to write blog posts.
+Ensure you are using the oxford comma.
 Copy the style and nature of how the blog is written (voice, tone, sentence structure, etc.)

 The direct links to all the data files for training are: https://raw.githubusercontent.com/NickGallo29/CTCF-Training/main/trainingData/d2c-fulfillment-tips-for-back-to-school-logistics-how-to-ship-faster-and-smarter.md